aym-0401/supopkite/README.md

 During seven weeks, we formed a group of three students attempting to build from scratch a computer vision prototype for the real-time 3D tracking of a kite sail, aiming to replace the inboard sensors of the sail by a centralized tracking camera system.
 Such prototype could be an alternative technique to optimize the controlled-behaviour of the kite sail.

 This repository submits the C++ code we produced, mainly based on the OpenCV library.
 The tracking parameters of the code were tuned using a dataset of records of our own kite in various conditions of luminosity.
-In the end, the code is not mature enough yet as the different functions are not merged yet, but it is an interesting move forward part of a bigger work that includes a GoPro/Raspberry prototype.
+In the end, the code is not mature enough yet as the different functions are not merged, but it is an interesting move forward part of a bigger work that includes a GoPro/Raspberry prototype.

 ## Build